sahidursuman/rails4-example/README.md

 #rails4-example

 Very beginnings of a Rails 4 / Ruby 2 site using Devise and Bootstrap 3.
+(See demo site for a full list of gems.)

 Demo site: <http://rails4-example.gitrepoexamples.com>

 ##Installation Note

-There are three files in `.gitignore` that will need to customized.
+There are three files will need to customized to your application/account.

   ```
   cp config/database-yml.example config/database.yml